 Crucially, he is one of the few specialist wingers available to Southgate, even if there are several other attacking midfielders competing for a spot out wide – including Raheem Sterling, Phil Foden, Mason Mount and Jack Grealish.

 The Dortmund man's silky footwork and game-winning potential could prove the difference, along with the fact that he is both an accomplished taker and maker in front of goal.
-In three and a half seasons with BVB, he has had a direct hand in over 100 goals, netting 46 and setting up another 64 - and his reliability in the final third could be the X-factor as the Three Lions look to progress from a tricky Group D containing Croatia, Scotland and the Czech Republic.
+In three and a half seasons with BVB, he has had a direct hand in over 100 goals, netting 46 and setting up another 64 - and his reliability in the final third could be the X-factor as the Three Lions look to progress deep in the tournament.

 Bellingham's emergence at the highest level is also good news for Southgate, who has admitted that he doesn't have a wealth of options in the centre of the park.
 Jordan Henderson and Declan Rice have both been injured in recent months, while Kalvin Phillips is the only other out-and-out central midfielder.

 Despite being just 17 years of age, the Dortmund midfielder has shown remarkable maturity and consistency this season, playing over 40 games in all competitions for his club.
 In March, he won his second England cap in a 5-0 win over San Marino - the first of their 2022 World Cup qualifiers – and the boss was clearly impressed.

 "Jude is a player we think is going to be an England international in the future," Southgate told ITV.
 "We feel that in that area of the pitch, although we were very happy with everybody tonight, we are a little bit short in numbers.
 For us to help develop him, to put him into games and to try and get him with the team, with the development he is getting at Dortmund as well, we're hoping we can play a part in fast-tracking him into the group."